-Myanmar’s new investment law, replacing the existing Foreign Investment Law and Myanmar Citizens Investment Law, was approved on October 5.
+Myanmar’s new investment law, replacing the existing Foreign Investment Law and Myanmar Citizens Investment Law, was approved in 2016.
 While the law is in effect, the rules and actions to implement the law have yet to be developed.

 Practitioners have told Asialaw the new legislation has been drafted better than the previous investment laws and includes more streamlined processes are for foreign investors.
 Measures include the creation of approval orders, bringing the law in line with international investment rules which extend protection to investors, and employment rules and tax changes.
 However, there are still concerns for foreign companies about the leasing of land.

 A welcome change is the creation of approval orders, a simpler version of a Myanmar Investment Commission (MIC) permit.
 “The approval of a MIC permit has been abridged and shortened through the approval order and it is a more streamlined process,” says Edwin Vanderbruggen, senior partner at VDB Loi.
 “It takes around 90 days to get a permit if nothing goes wrong, but sometimes it takes too long.
 For example, if farm land is needed for manufacturing, a MIC permit is needed and the investor can’t just lease it without approvals.”
 A MIC permit is needed only for projects with an environmental or social impact or when the MIC indicates, such as for more strategic projects such as hydropower, infrastructure and ones of national priority.
 “The MIC is using resources more efficiently because projects that had to go for MIC approval had to go through extensive screening and that clogged up the system,” says Vanderbruggen.